Robert Prytz

 Robert Klas-Göran Prytz (born 12 January 1960) is a Swedish former professional footballer who played as a midfielder from the late 1970s until the early 2000s.
-He earned 56 caps for the Swedish national team and is best known for his time at Hellas Verona, Malmö FF and Rangers.
+He earned 56 caps for the Sweden national team and is best known for his time at Hellas Verona, Malmö FF and Rangers.

 He was the 1986 recipient of Guldbollen as Sweden's best footballer of the year.

 Career

-Robert Klas-Göran Prytz was born 1960 in Malmö and grew up with four brothers and three sisters in a working class neighbourhood called Kirseberg.
+Robert Klas-Göran Prytz was born 1960 in Malmö and grew up with four brothers and three sisters in a working-class neighbourhood called Kirseberg.

 He started playing for his local team Kirsebergs IF before moving up to Malmö FF as a 16-year old.

 Under the successful English manager Bob Houghton Prytz flourished and although it was because of injuries he got the chance of a lifetime when he in 1979 as a 19 year old played in the European Cup Final vs Nottingham Forest in Munich.

 A game that Nottingham won 1-0.

 The year after he made his international debut for Sweden.

 In 1982 Robert spent 3 months at Stoke City and was meant to sign for them, but work permit rules meant that the move didn't happen.

-Back home he got a call from an agent saying that there was another team in the UK interrested in him: Glasgow Rangers.
+Back home he got a call from an agent saying that there was another team in the UK interested in him: Glasgow Rangers.

 Robert Prytz was only the second Swedish player for Rangers after Örjan Persson that played in the club 1967-70.